 Conversely, it may also happen that after an invitation is sent according to Rule 62a(1) in respect of all claims, the claims which satisfy Rule 43(2) and which are subject to a search (as determined according to the procedures given in B-VIII, 4.2) are subject to an objection of lack of unity a posteriori.
 In such cases, an invitation to pay additional fees under Rule 64(1) will then be sent, the invitation being based only on the subject-matter of the claims determined by the applicant's response (or failure to respond) to the invitation under Rule 62a(1).

-For Euro-PCT supplementary European search reports, where these exceptional conditions apply, the procedure will be as above, with the exception that instead of being sent a Rule 64 invitation, the applicant is sent a partial supplementary European search report drawn up on those parts of the application which relate to the invention, or group of inventions within the meaning of Art.
-82, first mentioned in the claims.
+For Euro-PCT supplementary European search reports, where these exceptional conditions apply, the procedure will be as above, with the exception that a Rule 164(1) invitation is sent instead of a Rule 64 invitation.